dakotaPPP/tidal-hackathon/README.md

 # SmartScore

-SmartScore is an innovative software developed by our team, which secured an impressive 4th position out of 64 competing teams in a university-wide artificial intelligence and machine learning hackathon.
+SmartScore is an innovative software developed by our team, which secured an impressive 4th position out of 64 competing teams in a Texas A&M artificial intelligence and machine learning focused hackathon.
 The team, comprised of Adam Chawdhury, Johnnie Chen, Julio Dondisch, and Dakota Pound, collaborated to create a powerful tool that automates the grading process for free response questions in math and physics exams.

 ## Features